SymoneG96/SymoneG96/README.md

 Data storytelling projects: Collaborate on creating compelling data narratives and presentations.
 - 📫 How to reach me sgant1@appdev.yearup.org
 - 😄 Pronouns: She/Her/Hers
-- ⚡ Fun fact: I am a mother of an Autastic daughter who enjoys reading.
-Currently dedicated to starting a non for profit for nuerodivergent minoorites.
+- ⚡ Fun fact: I am a mother of an Autastic daughter.
+I enjoy reading, cooking, & over thinking.
+I am Currently dedicated to starting a non for profit for nuerodivergent minorites!

 <!---
 SymoneG96/SymoneG96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.